WaylonWalker/waylonwalker.com/pages/blog/pariss-athena-on-black-tech-pipeline.md

 ---
 templateKey: blog-post
-related_post_label: Check out this related post
 tags:
   - catalytic
 title: Black Tech Pipeline
 date: 2020-08-03T05:00:00Z
 status: published
+cover: '/static/pariss-athena-on-black-tech-pipeline.png'

+---

-description: I was particularly inspired by @chantastic episode 103 of the
-    react podcast with @ParissAthena.
+I was particularly inspired by @chantastic episode 103 of the react podcast with @ParissAthena.
 They spoke about the black tech pipeline as well as Diversity, Equity, and Inclusion.
 Pariss is quite an inspiration.
 She has done so much work to create a better place for POC in tech.
 I like that not only is she helping them get jobs but acting as a mentor for their first few months on the job to make sure that they are able to find their place and fit in.
-cover: '/static/pariss-athena-on-black-tech-pipeline.png'

----

 _Based on an episode of react podcast._